m-cheicki/Among_us_ADSA/README.md

 **Argue about the question, present the code and display the results.**

 1. Propose a data structure to represent a Player and its Score

+### TO WRITE

 2. Propose a most optimized data structures for the tournament (called database in the following questions)

+For the tournament, we think that the AVL tree will be the most optimized.

+AVL tree is a binary search tree (BST) in which the difference of heights of left and right subtrees of any node is less than or equal to one.
+The technique of balancing the height of binary trees was developed by Adelson, Velskii, and Landi and hence given the short form as AVL tree or Balanced Binary Tree.

+In an AVL tree, all operations such as acces, search, insertion or deletion, have a logarithmic time complexity (which gives us O(log(n)) with the Big-O notation), in the best case as well in the worst case.
+Additionally, it is very helpful when we want sorted datas, as we want to rank players by their score.

+It is also the most optimized data structure seen in the Advanced Data Structures and Algorithms course.

 3. Present and argue about a method that randomize player score at each game (between 0 point to 12 points)

+As we decided to make Player as an object with his score, we just randomize his score by using the random package of python to return an integer between 0 and 12.

 4. Present and argue about a method to update Players score and the database

+As our Player is an object, we compute his score value according to his actions, by adding his score before the action to the score gained by doing the action.
+And, then, we re-create the AVL tree to update the database.

 5. Present and argue about a method to create random games based on the database

+### TO WRITE

 6. Present and argue about a method to create games based on ranking

+As we have made an AVL tree, we can easily have the ranking.
+Indeed, the AVL tree is quite practical when we want sorted datas, as explained above.

+To create games based on ranking, we do an in-order depth traversal of our AVL tree, in order to have increasing order of all the scores.
+We, then, take ten players by ten to create 10-player games, based on ranking.

 7. Present and argue about a method to drop the players and to play game until the last 10 players

+One of the main advantages of the AVL tree is that it is adapted when we want sorted datas.

+As, we want to eliminate the ten last players in the ranking, we delete the ten firsts of that in-order traversal.
+And, we recreate games and rebuild the AVL tree with the remaining players, until there are only ten players left.

 8. Present and argue about a method which display the TOP10 players and the podium after the final game.

+Once there are only ten players left, we show the in-order traversal of that tree.
+We can invert the order of that list, as that traversal gives us an array with increasing values.
+With decreasing values, we can have our TOP 10 players.
+To show the podium, we select only the three-first players.

 ---